Importance of Pet Dental Care

 Proper dental care is just as important for your pets as it is for humans!
 Regular dental exams not only keep your pet’s teeth clean and healthy – dental health can affect his or her overall health.
 When left untreated, issues in the gums can cause severe infections, leading to periodontal disease and tooth loss.
 The infection can also spread in the blood to other organs, causing problems in the heart, liver, and kidneys.

 Prevention is vital when it comes to dental care for your pet.
 Regular cleanings and at-home dental care can prevent plaque and tartar build-up on your pet’s teeth, and prevent the onset of periodontal disease.
-At Mayde Creek Animal Health Center, we will provide routine dental procedures, including dental cleanings and extractions for your family pet.
+Mayde Creek Animal Health Center offers pet dental services.
+We provide routine dental procedures, including dental cleanings and extractions for your family pet.